twl8n/content-mgr-clj/README.md

 #### todo

+- 2021-02-27 Is machine.core a necessary requirement in core.clj?
+In state.clj?

 - 2021-02-12 Maybe strip all exif from jpeg images.
 Converting to pnm and back to jpeg should work. jpegtopnm < foo.jpeg -dumpexif -exif=tmp.exif > tmp.pnm pnmtojpeg < tmp.pnm > tmp.jpg